Welcome from the OSPA President -

 OSPA Mission Statement

-The mission of the Society is to promote quality, cost effective, and accessible health care; to support the professional and personal development of physician assistants; and to advance the PA profession as well as the PA/MD team approach to health care.
+The mission of the Society is to promote quality, cost effective, and accessible health care; to support the professional and personal development of physician associate; and to advance the PA profession as well as the PA/MD team approach to health care.

 Purpose of OSPA